yndajas/JazzCatCom-Comedy-Cats-and-Chris-Daves-Hi-hats/README.md

 ### Usage

-You can use the frontend locally with the live/deployed frontend if you, but you can't use the local backend with the live/deployed frontend.
+You can use the frontend locally with the live/deployed frontend if you prefer, but you can't use the local backend with the live/deployed frontend.
 Follow the steps below according to how you wish to run the repository locally.

 #### Load up the backend server
 In a terminal, from the 'JazzCatCom-Comedy-Cats-and-Chris-Daves-Hi-hats' directory: